nuxy/tidy-table/README.md

 - Easy to set-up and customize.
 - Customizable callback functions for post-processing selected results.
 - Post-process options for manipulating table/column/menu elements.
-- Fast and lightweight (JavaScript plug-in *only 4 kB)

 ## Dependencies